walbourn/contentexporter/README.md

 ## Release Notes

 * The VS projects do not support building a 32-bit (x86) version of the exporter. x64 native (x64) use is wide-spread for content creation tools and provides much greater memory flexibility.

+## Contributing

+This project welcomes contributions and suggestions.
+Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
+For details, visit https://cla.opensource.microsoft.com.

+When you submit a pull request, a CLA bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., status check, comment).
+Simply follow the instructions provided by the bot.
+You will only need to do this once across all repos using our CLA.

+This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+## Trademarks

+This project may contain trademarks or logos for projects, products, or services.
+Authorized use of Microsoft trademarks or logos is subject to and must follow [Microsoft's Trademark & Brand Guidelines](https://www.microsoft.com/en-us/legal/intellectualproperty/trademarks/usage/general).
+Use of Microsoft trademarks or logos in modified versions of this project must not cause confusion or imply Microsoft sponsorship.
+Any use of third-party trademarks or logos are subject to those third-party's policies.

+# Credits

+The *DirectX SDK Samples Content Exporter* is the work of Matt Lee with contributions from Chuck Walbourn.

+Thanks to Shanon Drone for the SDKMESH file format.